highestop/demo-react-in-angular/CONTRIBUTING.md

-# React In Angular

-React(v.17) in Angular(v.12), demo for progressive migration.

-## How to use
+## CONTRIBUTING

-The origin remote codebase is in GitLab, so `git remote add github git@github.com:highestop/react-in-angular.git` first to add the github remote.
+The origin remote codebase is in our internal GitLab, so first `git remote add github git@github.com:highestop/react-in-angular.git` to add the github remote.

-Next `git checkout github:main && git switch -c main && git branch --set-upstream github main` to create a local branch `main` and set its upstream to `github:main`, or on pushing the code run `git push --set-upstream github main`.
+Then `git checkout github:main && git switch -c main && git branch --set-upstream github main` to create a local branch `main` and set its upstream to `github:main`, or run `git push --set-upstream github main` when pushing the code.

 If there are other code sources, `git remote add source **` and then `git fetch source && git rebase source/master` to update code from that source, then `git push`.
 Or checkout `main` and rebase in the same way and do `git push github main`.